Essential Health Benefits (EHB)

 Percentage of out-of-pocket expenses covered by each plan type (actuarial value):

 - Silver – 70%

 - Gold – 80%

 How each of these plans cover the set amount of out-of-pocket expenses may vary.
 For example, there could be two bronze plans, but each one may have a different combination of deductible, coinsurance and copays that will still meet the 60 percent actuarial value of that plan type.

 What this means to you

 These changes ensure that all consumers will have access to comprehensive health insurance.
-However, it is important to note that expanded coverage is a factor that will impact premium costs in 2014, along with all of the other changes that are going into effect.
+However, it is important to note that expanded coverage is a factor that has impacted premium costs for these plans, along with all of the other changes that are going into effect.

-Learn more about impacts to premium costs in 2014
+Learn more about impacts to premium costs on major medical plans

 *Applies to individual and small business fully-insured plans.
 Not all requirements apply to small business self–funded plans.